shmanth/shmanth/README.md

 - 👋 Hi, I’m @shamanth
-- 🌱 I’m currently learning AI and machine learning
+- 🌱 Post graduate in Machine learning and Artificial intelligence IIITB.
+Currently pursuing Masters from LJMU.
-- 💞️ I’m currently a student learning about git
 - 📫 You can reach me on bcshamanth@gmail.com

 <!---